maefranco/CSC583-Final/README.md

 - Escort required (checkbox)
 - Escort name (if Escort is checked)

-When a visitor hits `submit` the form is sent to the server and stored in a database.
-The application is then redirected back to the login screen.
+Upon the visitor selecting `submit`, the form shall be sent to a server and the visitor information shall be stored in a database.
+The application shall then be redirected to the `sign in` screen.

-## Admin View
+### Admin View

-The `sign-in` application offers a password-protected admin view.
-This view lists all the data from the database as a table.
+The application shall offer a password-protected admin view.
+This view shall list all the data from the database as a table.

-## Action Plan

-- [ ] Nonfunctional analysis
-- [ ] Architecture design
+## Architecture design
-- [ ] Implementation
-- [ ] Testing
-- [ ] Deployment